krasnoteh/AGIN/README.md

 #### Notes

-* Compiled engines will be stored in:
+* Compiled engines are stored in:

   ```text
   engines/square_engines/
   ```

 * To use a different resolution:

   * Edit `configs/engine_compiler_config.json`
   * Consider using a separate directory (e.g. `portrait_engines`)
   * Update `configs/stream_processor_config.json` accordingly

+* TensorRT engines are:
+  * GPU-architecture specific
+  * Resolution specific
+  * Not portable across machines

+  You must recompile engines when changing GPU or resolution.

 For advanced or custom compilation (e.g. LoRA support), see: